-So let's get down to the most basic skills that need to be acquired, if one is to become a successful manager:
+So let us get down to the most basic skills that need to be acquired, if one is to become a successful manager.

 You will understand that management involves managing people and thereby, managing the output garnered in favor of the company.
-According to Dr. Ken Blanchard, in his famous book "Putting the One minute Manager to Work", the ABC's of management word as below:
+According to Dr. Ken Blanchard, in his famous book "Putting the One minute Manager to Work", the ABC's of management world are as below:

 Activators - The type of strategy followed by a manager before his workforce sets on with performance.

 Behaviors - How the workforce performs or behaves within the activity or situation as a result of activators or consequences.

 Consequences - How the manager handles the workforce after the performance.